Experimental study of the distributions of off-diagonal scattering-matrix elements of quantum graphs with symplectic symmetry: Distributions of the -matrix elements

 \section{Distributions of the $S$-matrix elements}

 In the top panel of~\reffig{Fig4} the distributions of the $S$-matrix elements $S_{12}$ and $S_{1\bar 2}$ are compared.
 They are obtained from measured transmission spectra from $P_2$ to $P_1$, denoted by $S_{12}$, and from $P_{\bar 2}$ to $P_1$ denoted by $S_{1\bar 2}$, respectively.
 In the middle and bottom panel these distributions are compared to those obtained for the numerically computed $S$ matrix.
 Further results are shown in~\reffig{Fig5}, also for the distribution of $S_{11}$ for another size of absorption.
 The agreement is very good.
-Hence, we may conclude that the experiments indeed may be used to model the corresponding GSE graph, implying that we may use numerical computations as ancillary data for a better understanding of experimental ones.
-Indeed, the experimental results were at first a surprise, because the distributions for $S_{12}$ and $S_{1\bar 2}$ clearly deviate from each other, in contradiction to RMT predictions with $V$ in~\refeq{Ham} being a full matrix.
+Hence, we may conclude that the experiments indeed may be used to model the corresponding symplectic graph, implying that we may use numerical computations as ancillary data for a better understanding of experimental ones.
+Indeed, the experimental results were at first a surprise, because contrary to the property, that the distributions of all off-diagonal elements of the $S$ matrices of typical quantum-chaotic scattering systems with orthogonal or unitary symmetry -- like GOE and GUE graphs --, respectively, are the same and coincide with RMT predictions~\cite{Dietz2010,Hul2012,Lawniczak2020,Zhang2022,Kumar2013,Pluhar2014,Kumar2017}, those for $S_{12}$ and $S_{1\bar 2}$ clearly deviate from each other.
 The distributions are broader for scattering within a block, $S_{12}$, and sharper peaked around zero for $S_{1\bar 2}$, implying that scattering between the spin-up and spin-down system is less likely than spin-preserving scattering.
-This observation led us to the conclusion that the discrepancies originate from the fact that in the GSE graph and microwave network only two of the nine vertices in one GUE graph are coupled to the corresponding two in the other GUE graph.
-To corroborate this, we also computed the $S$ matrix of the GUE graphs in which the subgraphs are coupled by four bonds.
-Results are shown in Figs.~\ref{Fig6}-\ref{Fig7}.
-For the graph with four coupling bonds the distributions of $S_{12}$ and $S_{1\bar 2}$ agree well as predicted by RMT.
+This observation led us to the conclusion that the discrepancies originate from the fact that in the symplectic graph and microwave network only two of the nine vertices in one GUE graph are coupled to the corresponding two in the other GUE graph.
+To corroborate this, we also computed the $S$ matrix of the symplectic graph in which the subgraphs are coupled by four bonds, whose spectral properties are exhibited in~\reffig{Fig2}.
+Results for the distributions of the $S$-matrix elements are shown in Figs.~\ref{Fig6}-\ref{Fig7}.
+For the graph with four coupling bonds the distributions of $S_{12}$ and $S_{1\bar 2}$ agree well.
 Generally, for $a\ne b$ the distributions for the real and imaginary parts lie on top of each other for both cases, however the distributions for the case with two coupling bonds clearly deviate from those for four coupling bonds.
 On the contrary, for $a=b$ the distributions for the real and imaginary parts differ for each case, whereas the distributions of the two cases lie on top of each other.
-Accordingly, agreement with RMT predictions is found for the distributions of $S_{aa}$~\cite{Lawniczak2023}, whereas deviations are observed for $S_{ab} \, (a\neq b)$ for the case with two coupling bonds.
-Note that the matrix elements $S_{a\bar a}$ vanish~\cite{Rehemanjiang2016,Lu2020}.